hove-io/navitia/readme.rst

 Who's who
 ----------

-| Navitia is instanciated and exposed publicly through api.navitia.io_.
+| Navitia is instantiated and exposed publicly through api.navitia.io_.

 | Developments on Navitia are lead by Hove (previously Kisio Digital and CanalTP).
 | Hove is a subsidiary of Keolis (itself a subsidiary of SNCF, French national railway company).